ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 2. What is the trends of major air pollutants in the United States over time?

-3. How is US GDP trending over time in comaprison to the trend of major air pollutants?
+3. How is U.S GDP trending over time in comaprison to the trend of major air pollutants?

 4. How do pollutant levels affect health?
 (What are the effects of high pollutant levels on the following?)